Corporate Social Responsibility Initiatives: 3 Tips for Measuring the Impact

 To start, organizations should establish project goals to serve as benchmarks for success and clearly communicate those goals and CSR benefits to employees.
 It is important to develop an overall impact strategy with long-term objectives (months and years ahead) and regularly measure your progress toward those future milestones.
 Think about the population(s) you wish to transform, how you will reach them, and the greater change you hope to see in the community.
 Also set short-term goals–potential early wins that could be shared externally with the public and internally with staff and executives to encourage program support and longevity.
 Think about landmarks you can easily report, such as how many events you organize, dollars you raise, and individuals you affect (in various ways) within a given quarter or another period of time.
 If you’re meeting your short-term goals, you should be on track to achieve the big-picture objectives.
 Not reaching these goals is an indicator that you need to make adjustments to your plan or process.

-2. Calculate the Fiscal Value
+2. Calculate the Fiscal Value of Corporate Social Responsibility Initiatives

 - Assess Relevance and Scale–before financially investing in corporate social responsibility initiatives, consider how well it fits with your company’s values and how vast the impact might be;